V-Cent/TTE/docs/tech/todps2.md

 1. The max number of big spells in the field is 4.
 2. The casting time when you cancel a spell still ticks down in memory.

-It is not possible to abuse 2.
+It is not possible to abuse 2 to cast faster.
 However, since you can stack 4 spells without them coming out a flag is activated that stop any more spells.
 Since no spells are ending (and thus clearing the flag), no more spells come out for the rest of the fight (including from enemies)!

 :::tagging{data-tags="{'versions' : 'Vanilla', 'todo' : true}"}
 #### Stop Flow Glitch